Becoming a Trustee

-Trustees are appointed to the Eastern and Central Community Trust Board for a four-year term by the Minister of Finance, under the Community Trusts Act 1999.
+Trustees are appointed to the ECCT Board for a four-year term by the Minister of Finance, under the Community Trusts Act 1999.
 As well as seeking nominations from the Trust, the Minister can receive applications directly from interested parties.
 The appointment process is managed by the Department of Internal Affairs.

 Skills and attributes required

-Board meetings are held every two months on a Thursday, at the ECCT offices in Hastings and sometimes in our regions.
+Board meetings are held every two months at the ECCT offices in Hastings and sometimes in our regions.
 The Annual Public Meeting is held on a rotational basis in one of our six regions.
-In addition, Trustees are required to participate in a two-day retreat held in October each year.
+In addition, Trustees are required to participate in a two-day retreat held each year.

 Trustees are expected to take part in sub-committees which convene separately to the Board meeting.

 Key activities of the Board are as follows: